hypervel/hypervel.org/docs/docs/eloquent-resources.md

 ### Conditional Attributes

 Sometimes you may wish to only include an attribute in a resource response if a given condition is met.
 For example, you may wish to only include a value if the current user is an "administrator".
-Laravel Hyperf provides a variety of helper methods to assist you in this situation.
+Hypervel provides a variety of helper methods to assist you in this situation.
 The `when` method may be used to conditionally add an attribute to a resource response:

 ```php
 /**